mindspore-lab/mindocr/README.md

   <em> Visualization of text detection and recognition result </em>
 </p>

-For more usage, please refer to [tutorials](#tutorials).
+We can see that all texts on the image are detected and recognized accurately.
+For more usage, please refer to the inference section in [tutorials](#tutorials).

-#### Training and Evaluation Quick Guideline
+#### Model Training and Evaluation - Quick Guideline

-It is easy to train your OCR model with the `tools/train.py` script, which supports both text detection and recognition training.
+It is easy to train your OCR model with the `tools/train.py` script, which supports both text detection and recognition model training.

 ```shell
 python tools/train.py --config {path/to/model_config.yaml}